wein.plus

 astringent

-Effect of an agent (lat. astringent) whose ingredients cause skin tissue or mucous membranes to contract (lat. astringere = to contract).
+Effect of an agent (lat. astringens) whose ingredients cause skin tissue or mucous membranes to contract (lat. astringere = to contract).
 The astringent forms compounds with the proteins of the skin and mucous membranes, which form a protective wall (membrane).
-In medicine, such agents as alum are used to stop bleeding.
-In the context of a wine description, astringent is understood as a sensation complex that manifests itself through a rough effect that dries out the oral mucosa or "pulls the mouth together".
-This is caused by high levels of phenols(tannins), which are found especially in the woody parts of fruits such as stems, pods, skins and seeds.
-These are, for example, almonds, chestnuts, green nuts, artichokes and anthocyanin-rich (rich in colour) grape varieties.
+In medicine, such agents as alum are used to stop bleeding, and this substance also has an antibacterial and antiseptic effect.
+In the context of a wine evaluation, astringent is understood to be a sensation complex that is expressed by a rough effect that dries out the oral mucosa or "pulls the mouth together".
+This is caused by high levels of tannins(phenols, tannins), which are found especially in the woody parts of fruits such as stems, pods, skins and seeds.
+These are, for example, artichokes, pomegranates, almonds, persimmons, chestnuts, green nuts, sloes, wild strawberries and anthocyanin-rich (colouring-rich) grape varieties.
 The latter, like the ones shown in the picture, usually have a dark (black) berry colour.

 Voices of our members